Forever Amber (novel): Plot

 Now a countess, Amber intends to go to court and become the King's favored mistress, replacing Barbara Palmer.
 Her husband interferes in these plans and forces her to move to the country.
 As revenge, Amber seduces her new husband's son and is discovered.
 Her husband attempts to poison the pair, succeeding in killing his son.
 The Earl then flees to London, where Amber has him killed (using the Great Fire of London to cover up the crime).

 Finally free, she becomes the King's mistress and becomes pregnant by him.
 The King arranges a marriage – Amber's fourth – to Gerald Stanhope.
 Bruce returns, and Amber continues cheating on her husband with both the King and Bruce.
 Bruce reveals that he is married and intends to make their son his lawful heir, to which Amber reluctantly consents, knowing it will secure his future.
 Amber becomes the King's primary and official mistress, and he makes her Duchess of Ravenspur.
-As Amber is at the height of her power and influence, Bruce returns once again and resumes his affair with Amber.
-Bruce's wife Corinna discovers the affair and Bruce finally leaves Amber for good.
+As Amber is at the height of her power and influence, Bruce returns once again with his wife, and resumes his affair with Amber.
+Bruce's wife, Corinna discovers the affair and Bruce finally leaves Amber for good.
 Amber confronts Corinna, revealing that she is the mother of Bruce's son.
-While the two are quarreling, Bruce returns and he and Amber get into a violent fight, broken up by Corinna.
+While the two are quarreling, Bruce returns and he and Amber get into a violent physical fight, broken up by a heavily pregnant Corinna.
+The fight induces Corinna’s labor.
+Bruce cuts off all contact with Amber following the fight, and the couple plan to sail to America as soon as Corinna can travel.
+Amber is despondent at the thought of losing him forever.

 Unbeknownst to Amber, the Duke of Buckingham (one of the influential men to which Amber prostituted herself) decides Amber is a threat and makes a plan with a former enemy, Lord Arlington, to get rid of her.
-The two men write Amber a note claiming Corinna has died.
-A hopeful Amber leaves England in pursuit of Bruce, hoping he will finally marry her, unaware that Corinna is alive and well.
+After Bruce sets sail, Bennet writes Amber a note claiming Corinna has died on the voyage.
+A hopeful Amber leaves England for America in pursuit of Bruce, hoping he will finally marry her, unaware that Corinna is alive and well.
+We are left wondering about her arrival across the sea.